sony/nnabla-nas/docs/source/features/nas_algorithms.rst

+.. _nas_algorithms:

 NAS Algorithms
 --------------

 While a multiple different NAS algorithms have been proposed in the past, NNablaNAS implements only two of them, namely DARTS and ProxylessNAS.
 In the past, DARTS has shown impressive results on CIFAR10.
 Furthermore, the algorithm is very simple.
+However, DARTS also has some drawbacks.
+It requires a lot of memory and has a very high computational complexity.
-However, as described later in detail, DARTS requires a lot o memory.
-DARTS basically instantiates a superposition of all possible networks in the search space.
-Of course this requires lots of memory an computational power and makes DARTS only feasible for small search spaces.
-Furthermore, because of the huge memory requirements, DARTS cannot be used to search for architectures on large datasets like Imagenet.
+As described later in detail, DARTS basically instantiates a superposition of all possible networks in the search space.
+Because the computational complexity to evaluate a superposition of all networks within the search space can be very high, DARTS cannot be used to search for architectures in large search spaces or on large datasets like Imagenet.

-ProxylessNAS addresses this problem and instantiates only one or few candidate networks from the search space at once.
+ProxylessNAS addresses this problem and instantiates only few candidate networks from the search space at once.
 This greatly improves the memory efficiency.
 However, it comes at the cost of slower convergence of the algorithm.

-Consider the simple example search space in the following figure.
+Consider the simple example search space in the following Fig. 1.
 The input of the search space is :math:`x`.
 The input is passed to :math:`K` candidate functions :math:`f_k(x, \theta_k)` with model parameters :math:`\theta_k`.
 The output of each candidate function is weighted with a binar architecture weight :math:`z_k \in \{0,1\}`.
 Here, :math:`\sum_{k=1}^K z_k =1`, i.e., only one candidate function can be selected at a time.
 The result, then is